Office of the President

 About Antoine M. Garibaldi, Ph.D.

-Dr. Antoine Garibaldi is the 25th President of University of Detroit Mercy, a Catholic, Master’s Comprehensive University sponsored by the Religious Sisters of Mercy and the Society of Jesus (Jesuits).
+Dr. Antoine Garibaldi is the 25th President of University of Detroit Mercy, a Catholic, Master's Comprehensive University sponsored by the Religious Sisters of Mercy and the Society of Jesus (Jesuits).
 Founded in 1877 by the Jesuits, University of Detroit consolidated with Mercy College of Detroit in 1990.
-University of Detroit Mercy is the largest Catholic University in Michigan and has more than 5,100 students in 116 undergraduate and graduate academic programs, including professional programs in Architecture, Dentistry and Law.
+University of Detroit Mercy is the largest Catholic University in Michigan and has close to 5,000 students in 116 undergraduate and graduate academic programs, including professional programs in Architecture, Dentistry and Law.
 Dr. Garibaldi is the first lay president of the University and a tenured Professor of Education.

 Nationally recognized for his more than three decades of teaching, scholarly work and administrative experience in education and the federal government, Dr. Garibaldi is a Fellow of both the American Psychological Association and the American Educational Research Association and the author of eleven books and more than 85 research articles and chapters.
 His article, "The Expanding Gender and Racial Gap in American Higher Education," was published in the Summer 2014 edition of Howard University's The Journal of Negro Education.
 In 2015, he was selected among Crain's Detroit Business "100 Most Connected People in Detroit."